mountrcg/Tai/README.md

 # Installation

-In Terminal, `cd` to the folder where you want your download to reside, change `<branch>` in the command below to the branch you want to download (ie. `tai` or `dev-tai`), and press `return`.
+In Terminal, `cd` to the folder where you want your download to reside, change `<branch>` in the command below to the branch you want to download (ie. `tai-main`), and press `return`.

 ```
-git clone --branch=<branch> --recurse-submodules https://github.com/mountrcg/Trio.git && cd Trio
+git clone --branch=tai-main --recurse-submodules https://github.com/mountrcg/Trio.git && cd Trio
 ```

 Create a ConfigOverride.xcconfig file that contains your Apple Developer ID (something like `123A4BCDE5`).
 This will automate signing of the build targets in Xcode: